Sandstone

 Poorly sorted micaceous sandstone (very rich in muscovite mica flakes) which glitters beautifully in sunshine.
 The sample is from Ireland.
 The width of the sample is 11 cm.

 In addition to framework grains, sandstones also consist much smaller silt- or clay-sized clasts known collectively as matrix and a mineral matter between the grains that holds them together.
 This is known as cement.
-Sandstone cement is usually either carbonate (calcite and dolomite are very common) or silica (chemically precipitated material identical in composition to quartz grains).
-Small amount of iron oxides are very common also.
+The cement is usually either carbonate (calcite and dolomite are very common) or silica (chemically precipitated material identical in composition to quartz grains).
+Small amounts of iron oxides are very common also.
 These oxides are mostly all what is left of unstable iron-bearing minerals like aforementioned amphiboles and pyroxenes.

 A coarse-grained Ordovician quartzose sandstone with a dolomitic cement from Estonia.
 The width of the sample is 5 cm.